-A Civil Contractor on the Gold Coast for 27 years, Reid Asphalt’s Kelvin Reid is a HUGE Ammann fan.
-In fact, he bought the first Ammann roller ever sold in Australia.
+A Civil Contractor on the Gold Coast for 27 years, Reid Asphalt’s Kelvin Reid is a HUGE Conplant fan.

-He ended up purchasing the roller and, as the Sales Rep informed him it was the first ever sold in Australia, they threw in a free Ammann plate compactor as a congratulations present.
+He ended up purchasing a roller and, as the Sales Rep informed him it was the first of that brand ever sold in Australia, they threw in a free plate compactor as a congratulations present.